 Did you know that 88 percent of companies in America are marketing on social media?
 Social media marketing is as simple as having a presence on a social media platform.
-You don’t need to buy ads, you don’t need to hire a social media manager.
+You don’t need to buy ads, and you don’t need to hire a social media manager.

 Those things do help, but you can reap the benefits of social media marketing by being engaged with people.
 Those people might be your current customers, future customers, or past customers who may change their minds.
-Social media marketing is often the most effective way to emotionally-target your customer base.
+Social media marketing is often the most effective way to emotionally target your customer base.

 If your company isn’t centering social media in its marketing strategy, why is that?
 If you don’t think there are enough reasons to justify the investment, think again.
 Let’s examine a few of these missed opportunities right now.

 It doesn’t matter how big or small your business is, you should always work on brand awareness.
 Besides purchasing ads, branding on social media is one of the most effective ways to spread awareness.
 Watermarked videos, viral posts, and exchanges in comment sections all count as branding.
+In today’s AI world, you can increase your social media posting speed for videos you can use an AI video editor, and for images, you can try an AI image generator so it has more chance to viral post and boosts your branding.

 Multiply this footprint by every employee in your company.
 Multiply these posts by every shared post, blog post, or podcast that mentions you in social media trends.
 As you can see, the potential for free advertising is almost limitless.